thinkb4/a-walk-in-javascript/day_02.md

 > **[MYTH]** JavaScript doesn't have types

-In order bust that myth the only thing we need is to carefully read the spec!
+In order bust that myth the only thing we need to do is to carefully read the spec!
 A word is repeated several times and it's "**value**"!
 Why is that so important?
 Because in JavaScript, TYPES is all about VALUES, it doesn't matter the name of an identifier, nor the way you initialized your variable, neither the initial type of the value you assigned to the variable.
 The TYPE will, ultimately be determined at runtime and if needed it will be [transformed implicitly into another type](http://www.ecma-international.org/ecma-262/6.0/#sec-type-conversion), if needed, in order to operate with that value consistently.
 The latter mechanism is called [coercion](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/types%20%26%20grammar/ch4.md) and we'll explain it later today.

-It's said to be "[weak-typed](https://en.wikipedia.org/wiki/Programming_language#Weak_and_strong_typing)" but I find "[dynamically-typed](https://en.wikipedia.org/wiki/Programming_language#Static_versus_dynamic_typing)" more expressive.
+It's said to be "[weak-typed](https://en.wikipedia.org/wiki/Programming_language#Weak_and_strong_typing)" but I find "[dynamically-typed](https://en.wikipedia.org/wiki/Programming_language#Static_vis-à-vis_dynamic_typing)" more expressive.

 ### Value type groups